aallam/aallam.github.io/_posts/2026-05-09-writing-libraries-is-writing-contracts.md

 This is especially important when a project is young.
 Early versions are full of uncertainty.
 You may not know the right abstractions yet.
 You may not know whether users need a low-level primitive or a higher-level workflow.
 Publishing too much too early turns guesses into obligations.

+I saw this while preparing `execbox` for a stable library surface.
+Experimental runtime packages had accumulated around the core idea, so I removed them before 1.0 and kept two supported responsibilities: provider contracts in `@execbox/core` and QuickJS execution in `@execbox/quickjs`.
+That cleanup was disruptive in the short term, but it made the public promise smaller and clearer.

 The better default is to expose the smallest useful path, then let real usage pull more surface area out of the internals.
 When a pattern repeats, promote it.
 When users keep reaching around the API, understand why.
 When an option exists only because the implementation happened to have it, keep it private.

 Small surfaces also make documentation and examples better.
 A library that can be explained with a few concepts is easier to adopt, easier to debug, and easier to trust.